Sites of Pluralism

 Sites of Pluralism fills this significant gap, going beyond a narrow focus on ‘minorities’ to examine the larger canvas of community politics in the Middle East.
 Through eight case studies from esteemed experts in law, education, history, architecture, anthropology and political science, this multi-disciplinary volume offers a critical view of the Middle East’s diverse, pluralistic fabric: how it has evolved throughout history; how it influences current political, economic and social dynamics; and what possibilities it offers for the future.

 Firat Oruc is Assistant Professor at Georgetown University’s School of Foreign Service in Qatar.
 He specialises in cultural studies of the Middle East, global literatures, and world cinema.

 ‘Across the Arab world, communities defined by ethnicity, tribe, religion and sect experience differential treatment politically, economically and socially.
 What explains such disparity?
-Sites of Pluralism is a timely volume addressing this question through numerous, detailed case studies.’ — Steven Vertovec, Managing Director, Max Planck Institute for the Study of Religious and Ethnic Diversity
+Sites of Pluralism is a timely volume addressing this question through numerous, detailed case studies.’ — Steven Vertovec, Director, Max Planck Institute for the Study of Religious and Ethnic Diversity

 ‘Oruc’s timely edited collection highlights the limitations of a Statist approach to understanding the Middle East and its interlocking identities.
 With well-written pieces by leading authorities, coherently welded together, the book provides fresh insights into long-standing conundrums.’ — Joshua Castellino, Executive Director, Minority Rights Group International, and Professor of Law, Middlesex University